Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Relative intersections of two 4-dimensional quadrics

-The aim of this section is to give an explicit example of a rational four-fold fibered over $\PP^1$ in intersections of two four-dimensional quadrics.
+The aim of this section is to give an explicit example of a rational fourfold fibered over $\PP^1$ in intersections of two four-dimensional quadrics.
 As before it will be embedded in a $\PP^5$ bundle $\PP(E)$ over $\PP^1$.

-Let us first develop the geometric construction over a point.
-Let $X_x$ be the intersection of two quadrics in $\PP(E)_x \simeq \PP^5$.
-First recall that, if $X_x$ contains a line $L$, then the projection off $L$ is a birational isomorphism of $X_x$ onto a $\PP^3$ (see \ref{linerational}).
+Let us first develop the geometric construction over a point $p$.
+Let $X_p$ be the intersection of two quadrics in $\PP(E)_p \simeq \PP^5$.
+First recall that, if $X_p$ contains a line $L$, then the projection off $L$ is a rational morphism from $X_p$ into $\PP^5$, inducing a birational map between $X_p$ and a $\PP^3$ (see \ref{linerational}).
 The corresponding birational map decomposes as the blow-up of $L$ followed by the contraction of a surface swept by lines intersecting $L$ onto a curve of genus 2 and degree 5 in $\PP^3$ (see \cite[Prop.~3.4.1(ii)]{isko_fano}).
 Notably the exceptional divisor is sent onto a quadric surface in $\PP^3$ containing the genus 2 curve.

 On the other hand, suppose that we have a curve $B$ of genus 2 and degree 5 in $\PP^3$, for example embedded by the linear system $\vert 2K_B+ D \vert$, where $K_B$ is the canonical divisor and $D$ a degree one divisor.
 Then standard computations, that we omit, show that the birational inverse map from $\PP^3$ onto $X_x$ is given by the ideal of cubics in $\PP^3$ containing the curve $B$.
 By easy Riemann--Roch computations (see for instance \cite[\S3]{bertin:trisecants}) $B$ is contained in a quadric surface and it comes: